ClaudioZandonella/trackdown/README.md

 >     might corrupt the file.
 See [rich-text feature
 >     details](https://claudiozandonella.github.io/trackdown/articles/trackdown-features.html#rich-text).
 > -   **API Credentials.** Now, `trackdown` uses its own Goole API
 >     credentials (OAuth client ID and secret).
-This requires
+This requires google
->     authentication to enable *“Trackdown R Package”*.
-The project is
+>     authentication and to enable *“Trackdown R Package”*.
+The project
->     undergoing Google verification so it is already available but
+>     is undergoing Google verification so it is already available but
 >     Google displays a worning message (see details at [issue
 >     comment](https://github.com/ClaudioZandonella/trackdown/issues/28#issuecomment-1057195007)).
 >     Don’t worry `trackdown` uses the same system as `googledirve`